hallbergandrew/charity-infinity-prototype/README.md

 # Charity Infinity

-##To-Do
+##ToDo
 * prompt users to fill in profile on first log in
-* One page for editing email and password and personal information
+* One page for editing login info and personal info
-* Confirmation for new user sign ups
+* User confirmations, lockouts, and timeouts
 * Admins

 ### Future Plans